logzio/logz-docs/_source/logzio_collections/_metrics-sources/mongodb.md

 ##### Set Logz.io as the output

-If Logz.io is not an output, add it now.
-Remove all other outputs.
+Still in the same configuration file, check if Logz.io is already an output.
+If not, add it now.

 ```shell
 # ===== Outputs =====